OUTDOOR WOOD & CONCRETE DECK RENEW IT LIFETIME COATING

 A: Yes, it can be used on the entire deck.
 We recommend you apply it with our small area roller to the railings and posts.
 You can also use a brush for the railings and posts if you want a smoother, less textured finish.
 Vertical posts and railings do not get the same damage and wear as the floor so you may want to use the smooth version of this coating that is available in the same exact colors for the maximum protection of your posts and rails.
 See the Smooth Version below.

-Q: Can I apply this to pressure treated wood or Trex?
+Q: Can I apply this to pressure treated wood or Trex Decking?

-A: The answer to both is yes.
-Pressure treated wood should be allowed to age for 6 months to allow complete outgassing.
-Trex should first be primed with our Flash Bond Primer.
-Our deck restore coating is a great application for Trex since Trex is the best material for longevity, but most people don't like the look of it and it can be slippery when wet.
+A: The answer to both is yes even though both are notoriously difficult to paint.
+Renew It is very well suited for application over treat wood or Trex Decks.
+Pressure treated wood should be allowed to age for 6 months to allow complete out gassing.
+Renew It will restore aged and worn out treated wood boards.
+Trex should age for 3-4 months.
+Trex should first be primed with our Flash Bond Primer in lieu of the Renew It primer.
+Our Renew It coating is a great application for Trex since Trex is the best material for longevity, but most people don't like the look of it and it can be slippery when wet.
 Now you can have a deck with good looks and longevity!

 Q: Can it be applied to untreated wood?